tkattkat/friend-tech-monitor/README.md

 # friend-tech-monitor
-Send discord webhook when specific users sign up to friend tech
+Send discord webhook when specific twitter users sign up to friend tech.
+The webhook will contain their twitter username and wallet address

 To run monitor a discord webhook, and friend tech jwt token needs to be entered within the index.js

-to add a user to the monitor a post request needs to be sent to /addUsername while the monitor is running for each user desire to add.
+to add a user to the monitor a post request needs to be sent to /addUsername with the twitter username while the monitor is running for each user desire to add.

 Once a specific user signs up a discord webhook will be sent and they will be remove from the list of monitored users